elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 - PreferNoSchedule: System will try to not scheudle a pod on the node
 - NoExecute: New pods that do not tolerate the taint will not be scheduled AND existing pods that do not tolerate the taint will be evicted.

+#### Node Selectors
+Node Selectors let you specify what nodes to deploy a pod to based on node labels.
+It is a very simple and relatively limited way to specify nodes in kubernetes.
+You cannot do complex rules like or or not.
+For more complex rules, node affinity would be required

+#### Node Affinity
+Node Affinity allows you to specify what node(s) you want your containers to deploy on.

 ### Commands - Basic
 ```bash
 kubectl get all